open-mv-sandbox/dacti/readme.md

 The object specifications can be used both to describe the entirety of an object, and to describe a subset of an object, or a replicated mirror of an object for a client to display.

-The dacti container speficiation can bundle a collection of data, which can be indexed and subdivided with simple offsets.
+The dacti package speficiation can bundle a collection of data, which can be indexed and subdivided with simple offsets.
-This container allows you to bundle an object specification together with its data in one file, to store and transfer objects in a self-contained way.
+This package format allows you to bundle an object specification together with its data in one file, to store and transfer objects in a self-contained way.
 As well, the offset indexes allow you to bundle a large collection of objects and data in a file, that can be fetched sparsely using [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).